hydrargyrum/hydrargyrum.github.io/index.md

 - [iqontool](iqontool): pack multiple images into a .ico or .icns
 - [random-line](random-line): take a random line from stdin
 - [qunpak](qunpak): extract Quake I and II .pak files
+- [keepassxprint](keepassxprint): dump info and passwords from a KeePassX database

 # Tiny graphical helpers #